 Essay submissions should be approximately 1,200 words in length and written in a sophisticated, but generally accessible style.
 While some references are welcome, extensive footnotes are discouraged, as is overly academic prose that would make your work inaccessible to general educated readers.
 We also consider mixed and multimedia proposals, including photo-essays, geo-spatial presentations, dynamic timelines, video projects, and short-form interviews.
 Our editorial team would be happy to work with you to develop ideas suitable for this exciting new platform.

-Please send all submissions and general inquires to
+Please send general inquires to